wtistang/2024-TechXchange-Labs/1024-Liberty-Getting-Started/README.md

 2. Verify that the server is accessible via HTTPs.
 Switch to the browser and access the web application via the URL **https://localhost:9443**.

     As before, you will get a warning that your connection is not secure.
-Click on **Advanced**, scroll down and click on **"Accept the Risk and Continue"**.
+Click **Advanced**, scroll down and click **"Accept the Risk and Continue"**.
 Then you should be able to access the application.

     <kbd>![image133](./images/media/image133.png)</kbd>